2026 Fauna Rescue SA Workshops

 New Member Orientation Workshop

-Sunday 18th October – Fauna Rescue HQ, 24 Gaelic Avenue, Holden Hill from 11.00am till 3.00pm
+Sunday 18th October – Fauna Rescue SA Headquarters, 24 Gaelic Avenue, Holden Hill from 11.00am till 3.00pm

 We welcome the public, prospective members and new members to attend our workshops.
-The morning is a power point presentation overview of Fauna Rescue, species identification and general health and safety is covered.
+The morning is a power point presentation overview of Fauna Rescue SA, species identification and general health and safety is covered.
 The afternoon session is a more focused teaching by the co-ordinators on the basic species: bats, birds, reptiles and possums.
 The whole day is friendly and informative.

 Introduction to Wildlife Rescue

-Sunday 1st November – Fauna Rescue HQ, 24 Gaelic Avenue, Holden Hill from 11.00am till 3.00pm
+Sunday 1st November – Fauna Rescue SA Headquarters, 24 Gaelic Avenue, Holden Hill from 11.00am till 3.00pm

 This workshop teaches the skills for new Rescuers to catch, handle and transport injured or sick wild animals in the safest manner for both the Rescuer and for the animal.
-It concentrates on the scenarios that Fauna Rescue most commonly attends, as well as introducing Rescuers to situations that they may encounter after they have gained some experience.
+It concentrates on the scenarios that Fauna Rescue SA most commonly attends, as well as introducing Rescuers to situations that they may encounter after they have gained some experience.

 To build confidence and deepen knowledge, individual species-specific courses are recommended as a next step in training.